-This word is formed of two word(fact and fiction).
-So, it refers to a novel that is between fact and fiction which deals with real events or people, but taking details from the novelist's imagination not from the real life.

-According to Encyclopedia Britannica a nonfiction novel is a story of actual people and actual events told with the dramatic techniques of a novel.
-The American novelist Truman Capote claimed to have invented this genre with his book In Cold Blood(1965).
+- This word is formed of two word (Fact and fiction). - So, it refers to a novel that is between fact and fiction which deals with real events or people, but talking details from the novelist's imagination not from the real life. - According to Encyclopedia Britannica a nonfiction novel is a story of actual people and actual events told with the dramatic techniques of a novel. - The American novelist Truman Capote claimed to have invented this genre with his book In Cold Blood (1965)

-8-The Historical novel
+8- The Historical novel

-It is a novel that sets its events and characters in such a well-defined historical context.
-It includes convincing detailed description of manners, buildings,...etc.
-It gives a sense of historical authenticity.

-Example: Sir Walter Scott was a successful British novelist and "the greatest single influence on fiction in the 19th century."
-He established the historical novel through his Waverly novels.
-He wrote historical novels about Middle Ages and about the lowlanders and highlanders of Scotland.
-His most famous novels are Waverley(1814), Antiquary(1816).
+- It is a novel that sets its event and characters in such a well-defined historical context.
+It includes convincing detailed description of manners, buildings ,..etc. - It gives a sense of historical authenticity. - Example: Sir Walter Scott was successful British novelist and "the greatest single influence on fiction in the 19th century". - He established the historical novel through his Waverley novels.

-There are also some great novels in the 19th century which have a historical interest such as Dickens' A Tale of Two Cities(1859) and Victor Hugo's Notre Dame De Paris(1831).

-The historical novel is neither dead nor dying.
-It is a story which is set among historical events.
-Such historical novels recreate the atmosphere of a past period and include actual characters and events from history.
+- He wrote historical novels about Middle Age and about the lowlanders and highlanders of Scotland. - He most famous novels are Waverley (1814), Antiquary(1816). - There are also some great novels in the 19th century which have a historical interest such as Dicken's A Tale of Tow Citise (1859) and Victor Hugo's Notre-Drame De Paris (1831). - The historical novels is neither dead nor dying.
+It is a story which is set among historical events such historical novels recreate the atmosphere of a past period and include actual characters and events from history.

-9-The Picaresque novel
+9-The picaresque novel

-The object of the picaresque novel is to take a central figure and follow his adventures all over the novel.
-Usually, a poor young man lives in a poor circumstances and reaches the top at the end.
-A picaro, the hero of the picaresque novel, moves or travels from one place to another in order achieve his interests.

-Travel was the chief means of becoming acquainted with the social life of the 18th century; success is the chief means nowadays.
+- The object of the picaresque novel is to take a central figure and follow his adventures all over the novel. - Usually, a poor young man lives in a poor circumstances and reaches the top at the end.
+A picaro , the hero of the picaresque novel, moves or travels from one place to another in order achieve his interests. - Travel was the chief means of becoming acquainted with the social life of the 18th century; success is the chief means nowadays.
 Travel was a challenge in the 18th and 19th centuries.
 Few people could travel at that time.
-Also, success in the present time needs great efforts.

-Therefore, a man who travelled or succeeded will try to convey his experiences.
-Novelists make use of these experiences in their novels.

-Example: Henry Fielding's Joseph Andrews (1742) is considered a picaresque novel
+Also, success in the present time needs great efforts. - Therefore, a man who travelled so succeeded will try to convey his experiences. - Novelists make use of these experiences in their novels.
+Example: Henry Fielding's Joseph Andrews(1742) is considered a picaresque novel.

-10- The Letter novel (epistolary novel)
+10- The letter novel (epistolary novel)

-This kind of novel is written in the form of letters from one character or more.
-During the narration of the novel, there is an exchange of letters.
+• This Kind of novel is written in the form of letters from one character or more, During the narration of novel, there is an exchange of letters. - Example: Richardson's Pamela (1740).

-Example: Richardson's Pamela(1740)

-11-The Gothic novel
+11- The Gothic Novel

-This kind of novel usually contains frightening castles, graveyards and such terrifying places.
-Even the characters in this kind of novel are strange and frightening.
-It is also full of strange noises, sometimes storms, tension and suspense.

-Example: Horace Walpole wrote the first gothic novel, which is The Castle Of Otranto (1764).

-Mary Shelley's novel, Frankenstein (1818) was a very important gothic novel.

-Novels about vampires are also considered gothic novels.
-Varney the Vampire(1845) which established the conventions of vampires, where Varney has fangs, leaves wounds on the neck of his victims, and is very powerful.
+- This kind of novel usually contains frightening castles, graveyards and such terrifying places.
+Even the characters in this kind of novel are strange and frightening. - It is also full of strange noises, sometimes storms, tension and suspense. - Example: Horace Walpole wrote the first gothic novel, which is the Castle of Otranto (1764) - Mary Shelley's novel, Frankenstein (1818) was a very important gothic novel. - Novels about vampires are also considered gothic novels.
+Varney the Vampire (1845) which established the conventions of vampires, where Varney has fangs, leaves wounds on the neck of his victims, and is very powerful.